Aetolia-Acarnania: Geography

 Mountains dominate the north, northeast, west and southeast, especially the Acarnanian Mountains.
 The longest and main river is the Acheloos, which ends as a delta in wetlands to the southwest on a rich fertile valley.
 The second longest is Evinos; others include the Ermitsa, the Inachos, and the Mornos (on the border with Phocis).
 The regional unit excludes the islands lying to its west, since they belong to the Kefalonia and Ithaca regional units.
 There is one reservoir and a lake in its central part.
-The many mountains of the area span the Panaitoliko toward the northeast and the Acarnanian Mountains, the Valtou and the Makrynoros mountains in the north, the Nafpaktia Mountains in the southeast, the Arakynthos and Kravara in the south.
+The many mountains of the area span the Panaitoliko toward the northeast and the Acarnanian Mountains, the Valtos and the Makrynoros mountains in the north, the Nafpaktia Mountains in the southeast, the Arakynthos and Kravara in the south.

 Lakes include the Amvrakia, the Lysimachia, Ozeros, and Trichonida, and artificial lakes and reservoirs include Kastraki, Kremasta, the largest lake in Greece since its creation in 1970, and Stratos.
 Two lagoons are found in the southern part of the regional unit: the Messolongi and the Aitoliko.
 The lowest altitude in Greece is found in west Aetolia-Acarnania at about -10 meters from the sea level.